israelias/resume-ux/README.md

 ### Interactive collapse feature
   - The project takes advantage of transition classes handled by Bootstrap's `data-toggle` event handler framework and its `data-target` event listener to achieve an interactive navigation system that serves as a one-stop wayfinding feature and the very vessel for display of all content navigated.
 Designed to be an all-encompassing ticket to content, the 'stack' is programmed to clearly present and quickly deliver content to and from the immediate vicinity of the very first touchpoint.
 The ubiquitous nature of the transition feature is a keyframed directive for the learnable impulse and the rewards of gaining immediate shorthand with the user and their impulses.
-  - The website uses X to achieve Y, by having them fill out Z

 ### Collapse transitions along rails
   - In addition to customizing transitions, vertical and horizontal rails are positioned along collapsing margins in order to achieve the effect of containers sliding on vertical rails, and growing out of lines from a seemingly blank and flat page.
 The rails are pseudo a variety of sixteen `:before` and `:after` elements absolutely positioned relative to several parent classes of the collapse plugin's returned states.
 This renders the transitions to be more tactical and material, designed to marry the regularity of straight lines with the curious malleability of a decidedly two-dimensional canvas with flat shadows.